xupei0610/nvidia-end-to-end-self-driving-cars/README.md

 ## Introduction

-This end-to-end system is an implementation of predicting *steering* angle for self-driving cars using behavior cloning method.
+This end-to-end system is an implementation of predicting steering angle for self-driving cars using behavior cloning method.
+The prediction task is modeled as a regression problem solved by CNN using training data collected from human driving data.

 Its network architecture is